micahcantor/blog/content/blog/js_of_ocaml-dead-code/index.md

 +++
 title = "Improving the dead code elimination algorithm in js_of_ocaml" date = 2023-11-13
-description = "Reducing code size with a new optimization pass in js_of_ocaml" [taxonomies] tags = ["ocaml", "programming-languages"]
+description = "Reducing code size with a new global optimization pass in js_of_ocaml."
+[taxonomies]
+tags = ["ocaml", "programming-languages"]
 +++